mephisto83/redquickbuilder/README.md

 ### Architecture
 #### Output architecture

 RedQuickBuilder's goal is to generate applications, but those applications are designed to be generated in a way that seems human written.
-So, names of screens, properties and variables, hopefully will give the impression that a human being wrote most of the code, and was following the application's intentions.
+So, names of screens, properties and variables, hopefully, will give the impression that a human being wrote most of the code, and was following the application's intentions.

 #### Front End
 ##### Client Apps